abhipsb/wo_assign_repo/ReadMe.txt

 	-> Four different classes implemented to calculate dividends for each product type i.e. ExactaCalculator, PlaceCalculator, QuinellaCalculator, and WinCalculator
 	-> The InstanceCreator class is a kind of factory which creates instances of different classes.
 	-> ParserProvider class is used to get appropriate parser as per the input e.g. parser for bet or result inputs.
-	-> OutputDataProvider class provides the formatted data about dividends for display purpose.
+	-> OutputDataProvider class provides the dividends of each product for display purpose.
 	-> The class BlAccessor provides functionality for interfacing with PL or any external component e.g. Unit Tests.

 3.3 ToteBetting.DL [dll]